oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 ## Task 1: Exploring the build_spec.yaml

-  1. Open the OCI Code repo (called `cloudnative-storefront-helidon`) you created in your project, navigate to the `helidon-storefront-full/yaml/build` directory, open the `build_spec.yaml` file
+  1. Open the OCI Code repo (called `cloudnative-helidon-storefront`) you created in your project, navigate to the `helidon-storefront-full/yaml/build` directory, open the `build_spec.yaml` file

   2. Scroll down past the Copyright text